Kuuuube/Misc_Scripts/scripts_and_programs/clemenpine_word_list_compressor/README.md

     Printing progress for every word also could cause it to be somewhat slower but due to how slow it is already it probably doesnt matter much.

+- The larger the word set is the more time it takes to remove a single word.
+The script becomes unbearably slow on lists over around 10,000 words.

 - Only json arrays named `"words"` or `"texts"` are accepted by default but new names can be added by adding another elif on line 64 of `compress.py`

     For example: Adding the following on line 64 will search for an array named `something_else`: